Reelworld Film Festival is an Official Partner

 Reelworld’s Emerging 20 is a prestigious incubator initiative which provides an opportunity for aspiring filmmakers to jumpstart their career.
-Filmmakers gain mentorship with Industry Professionals, networking with decision makers, and access to learning opportunities which increase creators’ credibility and self-confidence.
+BIPOC content creators gain mentorship with Industry Professionals, networking with decision makers, and access to learning opportunities which increase creators’ credibility and self-confidence.

 Reelworld is dedicated to empowering Indigenous and racially diverse artists.
 By registering with Reelworld's E20 program, applicants gain hands-on experience and while nurturing their craft in a supportive space.
-All too often, the voices of racially diverse artists are lost in the industry…Reelworld works to rectify that loss.
+All too often, the voices of BIPOC artists are lost in the industry…Reelworld works to rectify that loss.